Grimes House and Mill Complex: History

 In 1803, the two-and-a-half story Grimes Mill building was constructed.
 Its walls are three-and-a-half foot thick of quarried stone.
 The interior has a hand-hewn wooden support system.
+The Grimes Mill was in use until 1927.

 At the time of NRHP application, the mill was occupied by the Iroquois Hunt Club.

-The Grimes Mill was in use into 1927.
 It was purchased by the Iroquois Hunt in 1928.
 The Iroquois Hunt, named for Iroquois, the first American-bred horse to win the Epsom Derby (in 1881), was founded in 1880.
 It was active in Clark and Fayette counties until 1914 under leadership of foxhunter and houndsman Roger Williams, who served as Master of Hounds at annual meets.

 The Hunt was reestablished in 1926, and found itself a permanent headquarters in 1928 with the purchase.
 Landowners in a 10 square mile area facilitate the hunt, allowing fence-jumping, allowing coyotes to survive without poisoning or other eradication.

+Buildings

 The 18 acres of the listing include six contributing resources and several non-contributing buildings.